follow up email after interview

 It will be a nightmarish experience if an after-interview or follow up make-up email lands up in the interviewer’s inbox full of grammatical and spelling errors.
 It would decrease your chance of getting selected for the job role after the second interview.

-Do not forget to check the spelling of company name and the interviewer’s name.
+Do not forget to check the spelling of the company name and the interviewer’s name.
 Spelling the company name wrong may offend the interviewer.
 So, it is important to proofread your email and check with grammar software, if required, before sending the mail.
 An error-free email with crisp content heightens the effect of a serious follow up message back-up email after the job interview.
-There are a few softwares that are allows you to get tone, while checking for grammer within your content i.e. – grammarly.
+There are a few softwares that are allows you to get tone, while checking for grammar within your content i.e. – Grammarly.

 4. Keep it Short and Sweet